 If you or your child has asthma, you know that there are a number of things that can bring on an attack or make asthma worse.
 Allergens like dust mites can inflame allergies and asthma alike.
 One of the things that many people don’t realize triggers asthma is cockroaches.
-Learn more about how they affect asthma.
+Learn more about how cockroaches cause asthma.

 Cockroaches by themselves do not pose much of a threat to allergies or asthma, but what accompanies them can definitely trigger allergies and asthma attacks.
 Cockroaches leave behind saliva, feces, and shedding body parts that can be kicked up into the air during routine cleaning or moving about the house.
 When these allergens are kicked into the air, they can be breathed in and trigger an allergy or asthma attack.